 Recommended by Asher from Asher & Lyric

 There is no doubt that Paris is a fantastic city for kids.
 With literally endless things to do in Paris for kids, it will keep your children of all ages in a state of wonder from dawn to dusk.
 One thing that we did with our toddler during our babymoon trip last year was to get some professional photos taken of us at the Trocadéro Gardens around sunrise.
-Not only is it fun to watch the sunrise from the breathtaking vantage point right in front of the Eiffel Tower but the photos you’ll get a truly priceless.
+Not only is it fun to watch the sunrise from the breathtaking vantage point right in front of the Eiffel Tower, but the photos you’ll get are truly priceless.

-Now a year later, our son still remembers our time in Paris probably because we have a huge blown up picture from the shoot on our wall!
+Now, a year later, our son still remembers our time in Paris, probably because we have a huge blown-up picture from the shoot on our wall!
 And all our house guests can’t stop complimenting the picture when they walk into our home.
-We found our photographer via a Google search and we recommend shopping around to get the best price because some of them are outrageously expensive.
-We paid €500 for a one hour shoot and full rights to all images.
+We found our photographer via a Google search, and we recommend shopping around to get the best price because some of them are outrageously expensive.
+We paid €500 for a one-hour shoot and full rights to all images.

 Click here to check out one of the photograph shoots available in Paris.